Barcelona & Costa Brava | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Begin cycling from your city center hotel on pedestrian and city streets.
-After 4 km (2.4 miles), you will be outside the city and ready to begin a steady ascent to Els Angels.
-The highest point is at 15 km (9 miles), after which you’ll coast almost 5 km (3 miles) downhill with some steep sections into the lovely medieval town of Madremanya.
-Another 5 km (3 miles) of descent brings you to Monells, along flat farmland through several villages, and finally to your hotel just outside Pals.
+Begin cycling from your city-center hotel along pedestrian and city streets.
+After 4 km (2.4 miles), you’ll leave the city behind and begin a steady ascent to Els Àngels.
+The highest point is at 15 km (9 miles), after which you’ll enjoy a nearly 5 km (3-mile) descent—with some steep sections—into the lovely medieval town of Madremanya.
+Another 5 km (3 miles) of downhill riding brings you to Monells, then continues along flat farmland through several villages, ending at your hotel in Sa Punta.

-Begin cycling from your city-center hotel on pedestrian and city streets.
-The route has some traffic in the first 8 km (5 miles) in Girona’s outskirts, then follows quiet country roads with two ascents after 20 km (12 miles) before getting to the lovely medieval town of Madremanya.
-Another 5 km (3 miles) of descent brings you to Monells and rolling to flat farmland through several villages and finally to your hotel just outside Pals.
+Begin cycling from your city-center hotel along pedestrian and city streets.
+Expect some traffic for the first 8 km (5 miles) as you pass through Girona’s outskirts.
+From there, the route follows quiet country roads, with two ascents after 20 km (12 miles), leading to the charming medieval town of Madremanya.
+Another 5 km (3 miles) of downhill riding brings you to Monells, then continues along flat farmland through several villages, ending at your hotel in Sa Punta.

 Included Meals: Breakfast, Dinner

 Today’s ride leads you to the shores of the Mediterranean Sea and Spain’s Costa Brava.
-You will start your ride along bucolic country roads, passing meadows and fertile farmland.
-Catalan masias, country houses like the one you stayed in last night, round out this picturesque landscape.
-Your first destination today is Calonge, past the outskirts of La Bisbal d’Empordà.
-This is the province of Baix Empordà, or Lower Empordà, where gentle agricultural plains are topped by small ridgelines—all of it interlaced with a network of small rural roads that stretch for miles, ideal for cycling.
-Spend all the time you like exploring the 13th-century towers and walls of the Calonge castle, taking in views of the Bay of Sant Antoni.
+You’ll begin along bucolic country roads, passing meadows and fertile farmland.
+Catalan masias—traditional country houses like the one you stayed in last night—dot the landscape, adding to the region’s timeless charm.
+Your first destination is Calonge, just beyond the outskirts of La Bisbal d’Empordà.
+This is the province of Baix Empordà, or Lower Empordà, where gentle agricultural plains are topped by small ridgelines and crisscrossed by quiet rural roads—ideal for cycling.
+Take time to explore the 13th-century towers and walls of Calonge Castle, and enjoy views of the Bay of Sant Antoni.

 Later, continue your breathtaking ride to Palamós, home to one of the last surviving fishing fleets along these shores.
-This seaside town is a beloved beach destination.
-Next, cycle through a coastal pine forest, arriving in Llafranc, a seaside resort with a small sandy beach where Ernest Hemingway and Salvador Dalí were said to have spent time.
-On a bluff high above the town, the historic Saint Sebastian lighthouse warns sailors of the rocky Saint Sebastian point below.
-Once you settle into your hotel, take a short stroll to Llafranc’s seaside promenade, where a range of restaurants awaits.
+This beloved beach town offers a glimpse into traditional coastal life.
+Then cycle through a peaceful coastal pine forest to reach Llafranc, a charming seaside resort with a small sandy beach where Ernest Hemingway and Salvador Dalí are said to have spent time.
+On a bluff high above town, the historic Saint Sebastian lighthouse continues to warn sailors of the rocky coastline below.

 Today's Ride Choices